letelescope/ascom-flat-panel/README.md

 RESULT:PONG
 ```

-Congrats the Seeeduino is ready to act as your flat pannel controler !
+Congrats!
+The Seeeduino is ready to act as your flat panel controller !

 ### Mechanical Assembly